UEABIO/physalia-R-course-2023/docs/15-Regression.md

 should be for random effect and really you can use any factor that has two or more levels.
-However it is commonly reported that you may want five or more factor levels for a random effect in order to really benefit from what the random effect can do.
+However it is commonly reported that you may want five or more factor levels for a random effect in order to really benefit from what the random effect can do (though some argue for even more, 10 levels).
 Another case in which you may not want to random effect is when you don’t want your factor levels to inform each other or you don’t assume that your factor levels come from a common distribution.
 As noted above, male and female is not only a factor with only two levels but oftentimes we want male and female information estimated separately and we’re not necessarily assuming that males and females come from a population of sexes in which there is an infinite number and we’re interested in an average.</p>
 </div>

 ## Why use mixed models?

-### All in one model
+The provided code generates a dataset that is suitable for testing mixed models.
+Let's break down the code and annotate each step:

-Briefly introduce mixed models and their applications Highlight the benefits of incorporating random effects and partial pooling
+This section creates a data frame called rand_eff containing random effects.
+It consists of five levels of a grouping variable (group), and for each level, it generates random effects (b0 and b1) using the `rnorm` function.

 ```r